Edinoverie: Old Ritualists in Communion with the See of Rome

 Some Old Believers have been received into communion with the Catholic Church as Eastern Catholics while maintaining their distinctive rites, thus making them Eastern Catholic equivalents of the Edinoverie.
 The most famous convert is Potapy Emelianov, a former Edinoverie priest in Luhansk Oblast, Ukraine.
 In 1918, he was received into the Russian Catholic Church with his entire parish, which was located at Nizhnaya Bogdanovka, near Kadiivka in the Luhansk Oblast of modern Ukraine.
 He later survived a ten-year sentence at Solovki prison camp and died in 1936.
-As of 2003, his cause for canonisation is open.
+As of 2003, his cause for canonization is open.

 According to a 2005 interview, Russian Catholic priest Sergei Golovanov stated that there was then one Old-Ritualist Catholic priest active on Russian soil.

+Edinoverie in the media

+Edinoverie has been the subject of television broadcasts on the channels Russia-24, Soyuz, and Tsargrad TV.
+Representatives of the leadership of the Russian Orthodox Church, for example Metropolitan Ilarion (Alfeyev), and of Edinoverie, like the philosopher Alexander Dugin, Protopriest Pyotr Chubarov, Priest Sergiy Chizh, Protopriest Ioann Mirolyubov, Mikhail Tyurenkov, Priest Sergiy Komarov, Vladimir Basenkov, and others appeared as guests in television and radio programmes.

+From 2015 to 2017, a cycle of cultural-historical programmes by Alexander Gnyp on Old Belief entitled Kulugur was broadcast on the Christian Radio Maria.
+Guests of the programme included clergy, historians, philosophers, philologists, and Edinoverie and Old Believer clergy and community leaders.
+In June 2016, in a conversation about Edinoverie on the programme Kulugur, the Old Believer Metropolitan Cornelius (Titov) participated.

+In 2017, Vladimir Basenkov, head of the Centre of the Old Russian Liturgical Tradition in Simbirsk, launched the project Hidden Russia, dedicated to studying the life, condition, numbers, features, and prospects of all Edinoverie communities currently existing in the world.
+Publications within the project are placed on such media resources as Pravoslavie.ru, Elitsy Media, Pravoslavie.fm, and on the project's namesake website.
+Since 2022 the educational website of the Hidden Russia project has been maintained by the "Society of Hieromartyr Andrew (Ukhtomsky)".